 HAZARD IDENTIFICATION AND RISK RANKING traverse the area, this may result in a rupture/fire.
-Pipelines run up and down Rosecrans from the Torrance Refinery to the airport.
-Adversarial Events Probability Rare event - occurs less than once every 50 years 1 Consequence Moderate building damage, minor loss of lifelines (less than 12 hours), lost time injury but no disability 3 Vulnerability Moderate damage area, moderate secondary impacts, moderate warning time 3 Risk Moderately Low 9 Comments City IT system is robust, but cyber security is a more-likely event.
-Police have robust capability to respond to violent events.)
-Flood Probability Rare event - occurs less than once every 50 years 1 Consequence Moderate building damage, minor loss of lifelines (less than 12 hours), lost time injury but no disability 3 Vulnerability Localized damage area 2 Risk Moderately Low 6 Comments 1995 - Flooding in North end of town by Rowley park.
+Pipelines run up and down Rosecrans from the Torrance Refinery to the airport. • Adversarial Events Probability Rare event - occurs less than once every 50 years 1 Consequence Moderate building damage, minor loss of lifelines (less than 12 hours), lost time injury but no disability 3 Vulnerability Moderate damage area, moderate secondary impacts, moderate warning time 3 Risk Moderately Low 9 Comments City IT system is robust, but cyber security is a more-likely event.
+Police have robust capability to respond t violent events. to Flood Probability Rare event - occurs less than once every 50 years 1 Consequence Moderate building damage, minor loss of lifelines (less than 12 hours), lost time injury but no disability 3 Vulnerability Localized damage area 2 Risk Moderately Low 6 Comments 1995 - Flooding in North end of town by Rowley park.
 No damage due to recent storms.
-The Willows (design be a basin - no community hazards) are in the wetlands (500 year) and the Dominguez Channel area is identification.
+The Willows (desig be a basin - no community hazards) are in the wetlands (500 year) and the Dominguez Channel area is identified to be a basin - no community hazards.
 Drought Probability Regular event - occurs between once a year and once every 7 years 3 Consequence No damage 1 Vulnerability No physical damage, no secondary impacts 1 Risk Low 3

-HAZARD IDENTIFICATION AND RISK RANKING Comments Golden State and Cal Water purchased water from MWD.
+HAZARD IDENTIFICATION AND RISK RANKING

+Comments Golden State and Cal Water purchased water from MWD.
 Golden State is ultimately responsible for water supply resiliency.
 However, the City gets involves in conservation efforts and may be involved in resilience efforts to secondary impacts for drought.